quicwg/base-drafts/draft-ietf-quic-transport.md

 Receipt of a STOP_SENDING frame is invalid for a locally-initiated stream that has not yet been created or is in the "Ready" state (see
 {{stream-send-states}}).
-Receiving a STOP_SENDING frame for a locally-initiated stream that is "Ready" or not yet created MUST be treated as a connection error of type STREAM_STATE_ERROR.
+Receiving a STOP_SENDING frame for a locally-initiated stream that is not yet created MUST be treated as a connection error of type STREAM_STATE_ERROR.
 An endpoint that receives a STOP_SENDING frame for a receive-only stream MUST terminate the connection with error STREAM_STATE_ERROR.

 The STOP_SENDING frame is as follows: